amber-lang/amber-docs/docs/0.4.0-alpha/getting_started/migration_guide.md

 ## Exit

-Exit is used so often that we decided to move it as a separate built-in as well.
+Exit is used so often that we decided to move it as a separate builtin as well.
 It's implemented as a builtin statement which means that we can remove the parentheses.

 ```ab
 // Before